 To allow students to individualize their professional education in narrative medicine, they may choose electives from among a wide range of offerings at the University, with advice and approval of the faculty adviser.
 Electives enable students to gain knowledge in academic disciplines they wish to pursue (e.g. medical anthropology) or in subject areas of special professional interest (e.g. aging).

-The optional Capstone Project offers a wide range of opportunities for supervised or mentored work: a clinical placement, a program development and/or evaluation project, a scholarly thesis, or a writing project.
+The optional Capstone Project offers a wide range of opportunities for supervised or mentored work: a program development and/or evaluation project, a scholarly thesis, or a creative writing project.
 It may combine independent work with a summer intensive workshop, such as the Columbia University Oral History summer workshop or an intensive writing workshop.
-The requirement can also be satisfied by clinical practicums that may include teaching, witnessing, or serving as a teaching assistant.

 All students who have not taken a graduate-level course in research methodology, with a focus on qualitative research and/or evaluative research, are required to take our Research Methods in Narrative Medicine course.